jronallo/iiif-workshop-new/content/image-api/image-viewers/interoperability.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/gPRPfPZnIvU?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>

+{{% notice note %}}
-> Note that Universal Viewer now has an improved responsive mobile interface so this trick is no longer necessary!
+Note that Universal Viewer now has an improved responsive mobile interface so this trick is no longer necessary!
+{{% /notice %}}

 We'll see more examples later of of the interoperability enabled by IIIF can benefit publishing institutions and users.